 Evidently, P. fuscus was once distributed more widely in the past.
 For example, subfossil remains have been found in Crimea beyond its recent range, while in Estonia it was recorded much further northwards near Tallin City, at the end of the 19th century.
 The rarity of this species in these two areas in light of this record indicates that it has probably has undergone a considerable long-term decline there.
 The causes of this decline are not known but may be related to its very long larval development and high requirements for soil and water quality.

-As said before the distribution of P. f. insubricus suggests not only an objective rarity (mainly due to pollution and anthropic disturbance), but also a more secretive life and difficulty of observation.
+As said before the distribution of P. f. insubricus suggests not only an objective rarity (mainly due to pollution and human disturbance), but also a more secretive life and difficulty of observation.

 Relation to Humans